How to Paint Shower Tiles White

 Time needed: 2 days

-Learn exactly how to paint outdated shower tiles white following these steps!
+Learn exactly how to paint outdated shower tiles white by following these steps!

 1. Remove any glue or caulk from your existing tiles.